RSDKModding/RSDK-Modding-Wiki/RSDKv3/Functions/Drawing/AddDrawListEntityRef/README.md

 Adds `ObjectPos` to the drawList layer

 ## Parameters
-- `layer`
+- `Layer`
-layer of the drawList to add the reference, indices 0-7 are valid, additionally 8 is available in V5U.
+Layer of the drawList to add the reference, indices 0-7 are valid, additionally 8 is available in V5U.
 - `ObjectPos`
-the position of the object to add
+The position of the object to add

 ## Return Value
 None.